Bruno-SSC/movsort/commit_log.md

     Since I'm stubborn I tried coming up with a non recursive, not built in way of sorting the name search results based on their compatibility. com 32
-    Finished the name search feature with the old plain recursive quicksort.
+    Finished the name search feature with the old plain recursive quicksort. com 33
+    Roughly Implemented the shuffle and layout switching.